SReddy-96/jobsite/README.md

 ## Problems Encountered

 - sending `GET` requested to the API.
 - config the webpack file correctly.
+- correctly passing props from one component to another.

 ## New Skills